nazmulidris/exoplayer_learning/README.md

 playWhenReady = false -> means pause
 ```

-Finally, you have to attach the player to a `SimpleExoPlayerView`, which renders the video
+Finaly, you have to attach the player to a `SimpleExoPlayerView`, which renders the video
 to your UI, and also provides controls for audio / video playback.

 ### Create the ExoPlayer instance